gippi1221/ads/README.md

 ### Things for consideration
 This block is to keep my thoughts for further analysis, some of the consideration depends on the facts that were not mentioned in the task.
 In order to enhance the solution, some details should be clarified.

+**CPU overhead**
+ - First iteration of the project was to ensure the direct writes to CH.
+However, I realised that it is cpu consuming.
+I decided to change the way of publishing messages to CH through Kafka engine and Materialized view.
+This approach allow us to move CPU overhead from DB to api application.
+In my mind, to scale the api apps is "cheaper" then to scale DB.

 **data storage**
  - Storing data in one table with daily partitions.